sg-crest A Singapore Government Agency Website

 Note: Please contact the Warrant Enforcement Unit for enquiries on the execution of a warrant of arrest.

 The court will offer the option of bail to the respondent.
 The court may also direct the case to criminal mediation for the parties to resolve the matter.
-If mediation fails, the prosecutor can choose to proceed with the trial against the defendant again.
+If mediation fails, the prosecutor can choose to proceed with the trial against the accused again.

 Appeal against a private prosecution decision